netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 match a server constructed txid.
 With both the etag and last-modified txid mechanisms, such a txid-request value is "?".

-Clients MAY add etag and/or last-modified attributes to the playload of edit-config or edit-data requests, in which case they indicate the client's txid value of that element.
+Clients MAY add etag or last-modified attributes to the payload of edit-config or edit-data requests, in which case they indicate the client's txid value of that element.

-Clients MAY request servers that also implement YANG-Push to return configuration change subsription updates with etag and/or last-modified txid attributes.
-The client requests this service by adding a with-etag or with-last-modified flag with the value 'true' to the subscription request or yang-pusg configuration.
+Clients MAY request servers that also implement YANG-Push to return configuration change subsription updates with etag or last-modified txid attributes.
+The client requests this service by adding a with-etag or with-last-modified flag with the value 'true' to the subscription request or yang-push configuration.
 The server MUST then return such txids on the YANG Patch edit tag and to the child elements of the value tag.
-The txid attribute on the edit tag reflects the txid of the parent element of the target.
+The txid attribute on the edit tag reflects the txid associated with the changes encoded in this edit section, as well as parent nodes.
+Later edit sections in the same push-update or push-change-update may still supercede the txid value for some or all of the nodes in the current edit section.

 Servers returning txid values in get-config, edit-config, get-data, edit-data and commit operations MUST do so by adding etag and/or last-modified txid attributes to the data and ok tags.
-When servers prune output due to a matching txid value, the server adds a txid-match attribute value of "=".
+When servers prune output due to a matching txid value, the server MUST add a txid-match attribute to the pruned element, and MUST set the attribute value to "=", and MUST NOT send any element value.

-Servers returning an txid mismatch error MUST return an rpc-error as defined in section
+Servers returning a txid mismatch error MUST return an rpc-error as defined in section
-[Conditional Transactions](#conditional-transactions) with an error-info tag containing an txid-value-mismatch-error-info structure.
+[Conditional Transactions](#conditional-transactions) with an error-info tag containing a txid-value-mismatch-error-info structure.

-The txid attributes are valid on the following NETCONF tags, where xmlns:nc="urn:ietf:params:xml:ns:netconf:base:1.0", xmlns:ncds="urn:ietf:params:xml:ns:yang:ietf-netconf-nmda", xmlns:sn="urn:ietf:params:xml:ns:yang:ietf-subscribed-notifications" xmlns:yp="urn:ietf:params:xml:ns:yang:ietf-yang-patch" and xmlns:ypatch="urn:ietf:params:xml:ns:yang:ietf-yang-patch":
+The txid attributes are valid on the following NETCONF tags, where xmlns:nc="urn:ietf:params:xml:ns:netconf:base:1.0", xmlns:ncds="urn:ietf:params:xml:ns:yang:ietf-netconf-nmda", xmlns:sn="urn:ietf:params:xml:ns:yang:ietf-subscribed-notifications", xmlns:yp="urn:ietf:params:xml:ns:yang:ietf-yang-patch" and xmlns:ypatch="urn:ietf:params:xml:ns:yang:ietf-yang-patch":